 Large Cap Fundamental Value

-Period ended March 31, 2013
+Period ended September 30, 2013

-ATTRIBUTION: 1Q 2013
+ATTRIBUTION: 3Q 2013

-PORTFOLIO ACTIVITY: 1Q 2013
+PORTFOLIO ACTIVITY: 3Q 2013

 Composite performance for the strategy is located on the Performance tab.
 Portfolio attribution is based on a representative Large Cap Fundamental Value portfolio.
 Certain client portfolio(s) may or may not hold the securities discussed due to the account’s guideline restrictions, cash flow, tax and other relevant considerations.
 Equity performance attribution is an analysis of the portfolio's return relative to a selected benchmark and is calculated using daily holding information.
 Returns calculated using this buy-and-hold methodology can differ from actual portfolio returns due to intraday trades, cash flows, corporate actions, accrued/miscellaneous income, and trade price and closing price difference of any given security.
-Securities identified do not represent all of the securities purchased, sold, or recommended for advisory clients, and are not indicative of current or future holdings or trading activity.
+Securities identified do not represent all of the securities purchased, sold, or recommended for advisory clients, and may not be indicative of current or future holdings or trading activity.
 H&W has no obligation to disclose purchases or sales of these securities.
 No assurance is made that any securities identified, or all investment decisions by H&W were, or will be profitable.
 Quarterly characteristics and portfolio holdings are available on the Characteristics and Communications tabs (subject to the firm’s portfolio holdings disclosure policy).

 The commentary is for information purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
-Portfolio managers’ opinions and data included in this commentary are as of March 31, 2013 and are subject to change without notice.
+Portfolio managers’ opinions and data included in this commentary are as of September 30, 2013 and are subject to change without notice.
 Any forecasts made cannot be guaranteed.
 Information obtained from independent sources is considered reliable, but H&W cannot guarantee its accuracy or completeness.
 Investing in value stocks presents the risk that value stocks may fall out of favor with investors and underperform growth stocks during given periods.
 All investments contain risk and may lose value.